 Here you would be required to enter some basic ownership information about the Worksite, such as the Worksite's name, Road Controlling Authority (RCA) the application would be submitted to, and details of the Utility, Client organisation or Government Agency work is being done on behalf on.

-If you're unable to find an organisation or Private individual in the Client dropdown list, please see here for required details before contacting MyWorksites support to add them into the system.
+If you're unable to find an organisation in the Client dropdown list, then you can opt to add a new organisation into the system.

 Clicking on 'Save and Continue' brings you to the next step.